bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 Move is related to destruction because of two reasons.

-Reason 1: If we move from an object it's destructor is still called, but the resource is gone, the destructor has nothing to do.
+Reason 1: If we move from an object its destructor is still called, but the resource is gone, the destructor has nothing to do.
 Therefore once we add move to a class we need to add a test in the destructor to decide if we need to release the resource or not.
 The test usually involves testing for a invalid